-Summer began about ten days ago in the U.S., and many areas are already experiencing severe heat waves.
+Summer begins next week in the U.S., and many areas are already experiencing heat waves.
 According to the American Red Cross, excessive heat has caused more deaths than all other weather events in recent years.

-Senior citizens (or Golden Oldies as I prefer to call them) are more vulnerable to dehydration, heat exhaustion and heat stroke.
-Please check on them (in person if you live nearby) and review the steps below to keep them safe when the temperatures rise.
-You may think they already know and follow these practices, but you may be surprised, as Gary was.
+Older adults are more vulnerable to dehydration, heat exhaustion and heat stroke.
+Please check on them (in person if you live nearby) and review the steps below to keep them safe when temperatures rise.
+You may think they already know and follow these practices, but you may be as surprised as Gary was.

 Gary said to me, “I never would have dreamed I’d be explaining to my mother how to use her own air conditioner!
 I guess her memory isn’t as good as I thought it was.”

-Gary recognizes his mother needs more reminders and closer supervision in her home environment.
-Be seeing her that day for lunch, he likely prevented days of her living in uncomfortable, if not dangerous, temperatures, since she didn’t remember how to set the air conditioner to keep her apartment at a comfortable (and safe) temperature.
-Like many Golden Oldies, she probably would not have called Gary to ask about the air conditioner not cooling properly!
+Gary now recognizes his mother needs more reminders and closer supervision in her home environment.
+By seeing her that day for lunch, he likely prevented days of her living in uncomfortable, if not dangerous, temperatures.
+And she probably wouldn’t have called Gary to ask about the air conditioner not working properly.
 Per Gary, one of her favorite expressions is, “I didn’t want to bother you, Dear!”

 Preventive Steps to Take

-Here are more preventive steps to review with your Golden Oldies to be sure they stay safe and comfortable during the summer heat:
+Here are preventive steps to review with older adults to be sure they stay safe and comfortable during the summer heat:

-- Along with the air conditioning system, check that any free-standing fans in their homes are in good working order (including the cords) and in a place where the fans won’t fall and the electric (and/or extension) cords won’t trip anyone walking nearby.
-If there is no air conditioning at home, consider visiting places like libraries, movie theaters and shopping malls that have it on scorcher days.
+- Along with the air conditioning system, check that any free-standing fans in their homes are in good working order (including the cords).
+Check they are placed where the fans won’t fall and the electric (and/or extension) cords won’t trip anyone walking nearby.
+If there is no air conditioning at home, consider having them visit you, a friend or other places like libraries, movie theaters and shopping malls on scorcher days.

 - Drink greater quantities of water throughout the day to avoid dehydration.
 Caffeine and alcoholic drinks do not count as water, and can accelerate dehydration.
 Some doctors suggest sports drinks (for example, Gatorade, Powerade) in addition to water, to replace minerals lost through sweating.